-Note that the above example is extremely simple in that we are only considering univariate quantities, and, the plug-in estimator is, in fact, unbiased and consistent.
-Neither of these are typically the case - for most statistics, even for Gaussian ensembles, the plug-in estimator is biased (for example, the sample variance).
-For more complex statistics, there usually a tradeoff between bias and consistency (i.e., you can optimize the estimator for one, or for the other, but not for both.)
+Note that the above example is extremely simple in that we are only considering univariate quantities.
+Additionally, we are attempting to estimate a quantity - the mean - for which the plug-in estimator is unbiased and consistent.
+Neither of these are typically the case - for most statistics, even for Gaussian ensembles, the plug-in estimator is biased

+(for example, the sample variance).
+The plug-in estimator for the variance is